Gift Ideas For When Travelling In MongoliaMay 28, 2021

 Guide To Mongolian Souvenirs

 There is very little bargaining in Mongolia – the price is set.
 Most shops and markets have fixed prices which are often displayed on the goods.
 You are unlikely to be charged very much more than the locals unless you are buying antiques, jewelry, or other cultural items, then you may be charged a higher price.
-By all means, try and get a price down but be reasonable.
+By all means, try and get the price down but be reasonable.
+(Mongolia is not a cheap Asian country.
+It can be expensive thanks to its location resulting in the need to import so much.
+Also, the work that goes into items that are made by hand deserve their higher cost.

 - Consider woolen items made out of cashmere, camel or yak wool such as hats, scarves, and jumpers.
-There are numerous cashmere outlets in Ulaanbaatar including Yamaa, GOBI, Goyo, Altai, and Erdenet.
+There are numerous cashmere brands including some with factory outlets.

 - Hand-made felt products are popular for souvenirs and include items such as chessboards, children’s boots, slippers, and placemats.
 If you’re in Ulaanbaatar, consider visiting Tsagaan Alt – a non-profit shop (on Prime Minister Tserendorj Street) where all products sold are made by local home producers and help to provide a valuable income source and opportunity to those same producers.
 Another option for handicrafts is Mary and Martha – driven by its philosophy of being a fair and ethical business for artisans in Mongolia.
 As the name implies, this is also has a Christian outreach programme as well.

-Husug is a project of the Youth Designers and Innovators Association NGO.
+- Husug is a project of the Youth Designers and Innovators Association NGO.
 Items are created by Mongolian designers and handmade details are made by disabled people and women who are socially vulnerable in Mongolia.
 Items are made typically in wool, felt or leather with no post-processing or dyes.
+Husug currently has an outlet in the Shangri-La shopping mall as well as at the Chinggis Khan International Airport.

 - Another idea in our guide to Mongolian souvenirs is Mongolian artwork.
 The following two ideas are both in Ulaanbaatar.
 The State Department Store has a good general souvenir section including artwork as well as a floor dedicated to different Mongolian cashmere brands.
 But also consider the Union Of Mongolian Artists (UMA) that operates as an ongoing exhibit, a workshop, artists studios, and a shop and is a small but vibrant community space.
 Established in 1942, the UMA is Mongolia’s largest, national, non-profit, arts organization which aims to promote Mongolian fine art and art crafts.